Eric Pickles: Secretary of State for Communities and Local Government

 Pickles was appointed as Secretary of State for Communities and Local Government as part of David Cameron's new coalition Government on 12 May 2010, and sworn as a Privy Counsellor on 13 May 2010.

 In his role as Secretary of State for Communities and Local Government, on 30 July 2010, Pickles announced plans to hand powers where ministers can cap what they deem to be unreasonable increases in council taxes to local people.
 A consultation began in August 2010 and the powers, which will require legislation, should be in force by March 2012.
 Pickles said he was determined to reverse the presumption that Whitehall knows best by making local councils directly accountable to the local taxpayer.
 He said: "If councils want to increase council tax further, they will have to prove the case to the electorate.
 Let the people decide".
 Residents would be asked to choose between accepting the rise or rejecting it and instead accepting a below inflation rise, but with reduced council services.
 The average council tax on a Band D property increased from £688 a year in 1997/98 to £1,439 for 2010.

+In August 2010 Pickles unexpectedly announced the closure of the Audit Commission for England and Wales.
+The commission had overseen the appointment of independent external auditors for local authorities, and supported audit work to ensure value for money and the certification of Councils' financial accounts.
+Closure took until March 2015.
+Commentators questioned whether Whitehall would struggle to check whether council services and finances were about to fall over, particularly when money was channelled through public / private companies.
+In the aftermath of a series of major financial crises at local authorities such as Woking Borough Council and Thurrock, identified from 2021, senior figures in local government finance identified the critical need to reinstate functions formerly discharged by the Audit Commission and for a strong system leader to oversee councils and local audit.